A Look at Columbus Monthly's May 2021 Issue on Black Life in Columbus

-For the first time in the magazine’s history, we’re devoting an entire issue to a single topic: the experiences of Black people in Columbus.
+For the first time in the magazine’s history, we devoted an entire issue to a single topic: the experiences of Black people in Columbus.

 The relief didn’t last.

-As so many welcomed the news of ex-Minneapolis police officer Derek Chauvin’s murder conviction last week, elation turned to outrage abruptly.
+As so many welcomed the news of ex-Minneapolis police officer Derek Chauvin’s murder conviction in April, elation turned to outrage abruptly.
 Word spread that a Columbus police officer had killed another Black person—a 16-year-old girl named Ma’Khia Bryant.
 Within minutes, the familiar spectacle began again: politicians urging calm, activists demanding justice, social media exploding with shock and fury.

 How did we get here?
 Like many people, I’ve been thinking about this question a lot since the video of Chauvin kneeling on George Floyd’s neck inspired street protests across the country nearly a year ago and led to a nationwide conversation about racial injustice in all aspects of American life.
 While this magazine has long covered inequality, I recognized we needed to do something more substantial, something that delved deeper into the persistent and insidious divisions within our community.
 To accomplish this goal, I needed help—and I’m grateful that acclaimed journalist, historian and Columbus native son Wil Haygood agreed to guide our team through this challenging topic.